nepomucenoc/threadings/README.md

 thread1 = threading.Thread(target=print_numbers)
 thread2 = threading.Thread(target=print_letters)

-# Start the threads
+# Init threads
 thread1.start()
 thread2.start()

-# Wait for both threads to finish
+# Wait finish threads
 thread1.join()
 thread2.join()

-print("Both threads have finished.")
+print("threads finished.")
-'''

 In this example, two threads (thread1 and thread2) are created, and each thread executes a different function (print_numbers and print_letters).
 The start() method is called on each thread to initiate their execution, and the join() method is used to wait for the threads to complete before moving on.

 It's important to note that Python's Global Interpreter Lock (GIL) can limit the effectiveness of threading for CPU-bound tasks.
-In such cases, the multiprocessing module, which uses separate processes rather than threads, may be a better choice.
+In such cases, the multiprocessing module, which uses separate processes rather than threads, maybe a better choice.
 However, threading can be effective for I/O-bound tasks or tasks that involve waiting for external resources.